|More on Building Keg Refrigerators|

 Don't forget about your local scrap salvage yards.
 I've found perfectly working co2 tanks and old stainless steel kegs.

-Get creative with a kegerator registry on MyRegistry.com and list out each piece you need to complete your kegerator build.
+Get creative with a kegerator registry on Amazon and list out each piece you need to complete your kegerator build.
 Then ask your family and friends to help you fill the registry!

 Scratch and Dent

-I chose a homebrew setup for my kegerator, but you would be able to swap a few parts out to be able to dispense a sanke style commercial keg too.
-Here's a cool little part you should know about if you want to go between homebrew and Sanke fittings.
+I chose a homebrew setup for my kegerator so I could dispense ball lock kegs, but there is a part you can buy to easily switch back and forth between a sanke style commercial keg and a ball lock keg.
+Here's that cool little part you should know about if you want to go between homebrew and Sanke fittings.

 Kegerator Part List

 |Mini Fridge (Magic Chef MCBR445B1)||$85 (scratch and dent)||Big Box Store (in-store on sale)|